 Component 2: The Externally Set Assignment requires students to respond to a chosen theme set by AQA.
-Students prepare and develop their ideas over twelve weeks before sitting ten hours of supervised time under exam conditions, during which they produce a sustained outcome/s.
+Students research, experiment and develop their ideas before producing a sustained outcome during ten hours of supervised time.

 Both components are NEA (Non-exam assessment).
-Component I, worth 60% of the total grade is set and marked by the school and moderated by AQA during a visit.
-Component 2, worth 40% of the total grade is set by AQA, marked by the school and moderated by AQA during a visit.
+Component I, worth 60% of the total grade is set and marked by the art department and moderated by AQA during a visit.
+Component 2, worth 40% of the total grade is set by AQA, marked by the art department and moderated by AQA during a visit.
 Students work is displayed at the end of the course in a school exhibition for both moderation and for family and friends to enjoy.